H-0340

 Plain Language

-Developers and deployers are jointly responsible for ensuring that an independent audit is conducted before deployment, six months after deployment, and at least every 18 months thereafter.
-The audit must cover data management policies, system validity and reliability by use case, comparative demographic performance analysis for algorithmic discrimination, compliance with existing laws, and evaluation of the risk management program.
-All audits must be delivered to the Attorney General regardless of findings.
-The auditor must be truly independent — no prior service relationship within 12 months, no involvement in the system, no employment or financial interest in the developer or deployer.
-The audit must be performed entirely without AI assistance.
-Auditor fees cannot be contingent on results, and no incentives may be offered for positive findings.
-Developer and deployer must contractually allocate audit responsibilities; absent agreement, they are jointly and severally liable.
+Developers and deployers are jointly responsible for ensuring an independent audit is conducted at three stages: before deployment, six months after deployment, and at least every 18 months thereafter.
+The audit must cover data management and security compliance, system validity and reliability per use case, comparative demographic performance analysis for algorithmic discrimination, compliance with federal/state/local labor, civil rights, consumer protection, and privacy laws, and an evaluation of the risk management program.
+All completed audits must be delivered to the Attorney General regardless of findings.
+Developer and deployer must contractually allocate audit responsibilities; absent a contract, they are jointly and severally liable.
+Multiple auditors may be used.

 Statutory Text